DrZhivago1/DocWorld/README.md

 # Changelog
 Date Format: DD/MM/YYYY

+**v1.0.12 (00/00/0000):**

+	Now requires being loaded below "Gloomy Vanilla" if the mod is used.
+This is due to patching patches.
+	Changed all designation category def names to be unique and better support adapting mods into new tabs.

 **v1.0.11 (08/08/2019):**

 	Now requires being loaded below "Extended Storage Extended" and/or "Industrialisation" if the mod/s are used.
 This is due to patching patches.